defencedigital/moduk-service-manual/src/security-classifications/how-to-classify-information.md

 - add comments to online tools
 - write and share messages

-When you send emails on a MOD device, you will be asked to select the security classification.
+When you send emails on MODNET, you will be asked to select the security classification.

 If you create new information or capture new data, [check how to mark it](/security-classifications/how-to-mark-information/).